vippsas/vipps-wix/README.md

 ## How to manage the Vipps orders in Wix Admin

-In the Vipps MobilePay portal, [portal.vippsmobilepay.com](https://portal.vippsmobilepay.com/), administrators will get information regarding sale units, transactions, reports, statistics, and portal users.
+In the Vipps MobilePay [business portal](https://portal.vippsmobilepay.com/) administrators will get information regarding sale units, transactions, reports, statistics, and portal users.

 For information, see: